NatanOih/Portfolio/README.md

-# Portfolio page desighned and build by me
+# Portfolio page designed and build by me

 live site https://natan-oihman-portfolio.netlify.app/  still working on it